bkamapantula/pmgsy/README.md

 Biswanath, Charaideo, Hosai, Majuli, South Salmara Mankachar, West Karbi Anglong districts data isn't available yet on PMGSY.

+#### Chhattisgarh

+Bilaspur is divided into Bilaspur and Gaurella Pendra Marwahi but united Bilaspur is present in the maps repository.

 #### Telangana

 1. Jagitial -> Jagtial